masqu3rad3/tik_manager/README.md

 Tik Manager has following features / tools:
 * Consistent naming of scenes and versions
 * Version and reference controlling
-* Supports Maya, 3ds Max, Houdini, Nuke
+* Supports Maya, 3ds Max, Houdini, Nuke, Photoshop
 * Standalone version to view and launch all the scenes created with supported softwares
 * Adjustable Categories for each project and software version.
 (Default categories are: Model, Shading, Rig, Layout, Render, Other)
 * Sub-project support seperately for each project and software version.